 What Happens if I Stop Paying My Mortgage in the UK?

-If a homeowner stops paying their mortgage, what happens next is mostly in the hands of the lender.
+If a homeowner stops paying their house mortgage, what happens next is mostly in the hands of the lender.
 They will contact you when you miss a payment, to remind you of your financial obligation and also their right to foreclose your home (although they may not include this in the initial letter).
 If you continue to miss payments (usually three payments), your lender will likely begin repossession proceedings.
 How they choose to do this, how long it takes, any additional repercussions of your failed payment and lifelines offered such as a payment plan — will vary depending on your circumstances.

 Homeowners stop paying their mortgage for a wide range of reasons.
 Personal and financial circumstances change.
 Losing a job or relocating can put you in a bind.
 The housing market can plummet, meaning that many homeowners owe more than their property is worth.